List of Toy Story characters: Giggle McDimples

 Officer Giggle McDimples (voiced by Ally Maki) is a miniature toy cop who accompanies Bo Peep.
 She lives inside a folding compact similar in concept to Polly Pocket.

+Giggle McDimples appears in Toy Story 4 and Toy Story 5.

 Bunny

 Bunny (voiced by Jordan Peele) is a blue and green stuffed bunny with purple glitter eyes, and a carnival prize who wants to be won.

+Bunny appears in Toy Story 4 and Toy Story 5.

 Ducky

-Ducky (voiced by Keegan-Michael Key) is a stuffed duck with pink glitter eyes and a carnival prize.
-He is friends with Bunny, and also wants to be won.
+Ducky (voiced by Keegan-Michael Key) is a stuffed yellow duck with pink glitter eyes and a carnival prize.
+He is friends with Bunny and also wants to be won.

+Ducky appears in Toy Story 4 and Toy Story 5.

 Duke Caboom

 Duke Caboom (voiced by Keanu Reeves) is an amiable Canadian daredevil toy with a white outfit, a horseshoe mustache, and a toy motorcycle.
 He suffers from low self-esteem due to believing that he let down his previous owner Rejean, unable to do the stunts that his commercial ads had promised.
 Duke Caboom is a parody of the Evel Knievel Rally Stunt Cycle by the Ideal Toy Company.

+Duke Caboom appears in Toy Story 4 and Toy Story 5.

 Second Chance Antiques

 Gabby Gabby

 Gabby Gabby (voiced by Christina Hendricks) is a 1950s pullstring doll with a broken voice box, the result of a manufacturing defect, who lives in Second Chance Antiques.
 She serves as the former main antagonist of the fourth film, having become bitter at being in the store for decades and not being wanted due to her broken voice box.
 During her time in the store, she has become like a godfather, with a set of ventriloquist dummies as her henchmen.
-Woody eventually gives her his voice box in return for Forky's freedom and persuades her to place herself in a position for a lost young girl to find her and take her home.
+Woody eventually gives her his voice box in return for Forky's freedom and persuades her to leave herself in a place where a lost young girl can find her and take her home.

 According to director Josh Cooley, Gabby was inspired by the Talky Tina doll from The Twilight Zone episode "Living Doll", who in turn was inspired by the Chatty Cathy line of talking dolls.
 Cooley also cites Vito Corleone from The Godfather film series as an influence for Gabby's control over the dummies who served as her enforcers.

 The Dummies

 The Dummies (both voiced by Steve Purcell) are non-speaking ventriloquist dummies who work as Gabby Gabby's henchmen, patrolling Second Chance Antiques.
 Gabby Gabby's personal aide is a dummy named Benson, the one with a red bowtie.

-The dummies are partially based on Slappy the Dummy.
+The dummies are partially based on Slappy the Dummy from Goosebumps.

 Tinny

 Tinny is a small, music-making tin toy that is the owner of a club for antique toys hidden inside a pinball machine.
-Tinny is actually the main character of the 1988 Pixar short, Tin Toy.
+Tinny is actually the main character of the 1988 Pixar short Tin Toy.
 Tinny was also planned to be the main protagonist of Toy Story until he was replaced by what would become the basis for Buzz Lightyear.

-Margaret

-Margaret (voiced by June Squibb) is the owner of Second Chance Antiques.

-Dragon

-Dragon is a gray cat who lives in Second Chance Antiques and loves to destroy all toys.